Guide to job hunting for international students

 - time management.

-You are likely to need to give examples of when you’ve used these skills (sometimes referred to as soft skills, employability skills or transferable skills) in your applications and at interviews.
+You are likely to need to give examples of when you’ve used the required skills (sometimes referred to as soft skills, employability skills or transferable skills) in your applications and at interviews.
 Competency questions are very common, such as ‘Tell me about a time when you [solved a problem/worked in a team/met a tight deadline]’.

 You can use examples from your work experience (more on this below), extracurricular activities (including university societies or sports clubs) or studies (such as a group project or presentation undertaken as part of your degree).
-During the pandemic, social and university society activities are likely to be disrupted by the need for social distancing on campus.
-However, while opportunities may be more limited, there will still be ways for you to get involved and grow your transferable skills.
-You can look for alternatives that can be carried out safely or, where appropriate, develop your organisation and adaptability by planning them yourself.

 Think about which skills have been strengthened by your experience as an international student: flexibility and adaptability, problem solving and initiative all spring to mind.
 Your language skills and experience of different cultures can also help you to stand out, especially in teaching, finance, business, travel and hospitality, law and the public sector.
 International employers are particularly keen to hire students who can speak more than one language.